harkishanpansuriya/Flutter_Interview_Questions/level_of_questions/03_flutter_ui.md

 Used to **align children** inside `Row` and `Column` widgets along the main and cross axes.

-## What is the WillPopScope widget used for?
+## What is the `WillPopScope` widget used for?

-- The `WillPopScope` widget in Flutter is used to handle the system back button or back gesture, allowing you to decide whether the screen should be popped.
+- We use the `WillPopScope` widget to control what happens when the user presses the back button or uses the back gesture.
+- We can decide whether the screen should close or stay open.
+- It is commonly used to show an exit confirmation dialog or warn about unsaved changes.

 ## What are custom widgets in Flutter, and why are they important?

-Custom widgets are **user-defined widgets** that encapsulate UI components for **reusability and maintainability**.
-Benefits:

-- Reduce code duplication
-- Improve readability
-- Enhance modularity
-- Simplify complex UI

-They can be `StatelessWidget` or `StatefulWidget` depending on state management needs.

-## Flutter Widgets
+- Custom widgets are widgets that you create yourself by combining existing Flutter widgets.
+- They help you reuse code, keep your app organized, and make it easier to maintain and update.

+## What is a widget in Flutter?

-- **Definition:** Widgets are the **basic building blocks of a Flutter UI**.
+- A widget is the basic building block of a Flutter app.
-- Everything in Flutter is a **widget**, including layout, styling, and structure.
+- Everything you see on the screen is a widget, such as text, buttons, images, and layouts.
-- Widgets describe how the UI should **look and behave**.
+- Widgets are used to create and design the user interface (UI) of an app.

-## What are the reusable widgets?
+## What are reusable widgets?

-- Reusable widgets are UI components that we create once and use multiple times in different parts of the app.
+* Reusable widgets are widgets that you create once and use in multiple places in your app.
-- In Flutter, everything is a widget, so we can create our own custom widgets and reuse them anywhere.
+* They help you avoid writing the same code again and again.
-- For example, if I have the same button design used in many screens, instead of writing the same code again and again, I create one custom button widget and reuse it.
+* For example, if the same button is used on many screens, you can create one custom button widget and reuse it everywhere.
-- In Flutter, reusable widgets are usually created using StatelessWidget or StatefulWidget, depending on whether the UI needs to change or not.
+* Reusable widgets are usually created using `StatelessWidget` or `StatefulWidget`, depending on whether the widget needs to update its UI.
-- The main purpose of reusable widgets is to avoid repeating the same code again and again, and to make the code clean, maintainable, and consistent
+* They make your code cleaner, easier to maintain, and more consistent.

-## what is the difference between listview builder widgets and SliverList.builder? (check on google again)
+## What is the difference between `ListView.builder` and `SliverList.builder`?

-- ListView.builder: A high-level, standalone widget for displaying a scrollable list.
-Efficient for large lists — it builds items on demand (lazy loading).
-Handles its own scrolling, viewport, and padding.
-More limited in customization: doesn’t easily support advanced scroll effects (like collapsing app bars).
-- sliverlist builder: A low-level sliver, meaning it’s a piece of a scrollable area — not a full widget on its own.
-Must be used inside a CustomScrollView via its slivers list.
-Allows combining with other slivers (SliverAppBar, SliverGrid, SliverToBoxAdapter) for advanced scroll effects.
+* ListView.builder is used when your screen only needs a scrollable list.
+* We use `SliverList.builder` inside a `CustomScrollView`, where it acts as piece of a scrollable area.
+* With `SliverList.builder`, we can combine multiple scrollable widgets, such as a `SliverAppBar`, `SliverGrid`, and `SliverList`, into a single scrolling screen.
+* `ListView.builder` is simpler and is the best choice for most lists.
+* `SliverList.builder` is more flexible and is useful for building complex scrolling layouts.
-  Uses SliverChildBuilderDelegate to lazily build its children, making it efficient for large or dynamic lists.
+* Both widgets build list items only when they are needed, making them efficient for large lists.

 ## Talk about listviews in flutter, what is the difference between widgets and slivers.